ilozano2/spring-cloud-gateway-active-health-check/README.md

 ### Next steps

-In this post you have seen multiple ways to get load balancing and active health checks in your projects.
+In this post, you have seen multiple ways to get load balancing and active health checks in your projects.

 From the static approach for basic projects or proof of concepts where the number of upstream services doesn’t change.
 And a more dynamic approach, using Eureka or Spring Cloud Gateway filters.